SmogDr/edar_coursebook/docs/09-transf.md

 - when you want to render a variable dimensionless (e.g., when converting to percentage units).

 ## Normalization and Standardization
 In a generic sense, to ***"normalize"*** a variable means: **to transform that variable so that it can be compared, evaluated, or comprehended more easily.**  Normalization often involves a combination of centering and rescaling operations that not only change the location and spread of the data, but also the *meaning* of data.
-Normalization is performed all the time.
+Normalization is just as common in engineering as it is in statistics, or any other scientific field.

 <div class="rmdwarning">
 <p>Like <em>“transformation”</em>, the word “<em>normalization</em>” is
 defined differently in different fields, so be explicit when using this term in your work.
-To some, the word normalization means to “make a variable normally distributed”; to others, it means to “normalize a database” so that redundancies are eliminated.</p>
+To some, the word normalization means to “make a variable normally distributed”; to others, it means to “normalize a database” so that redundancies are eliminated; and to some, it might just mean, to divide one variable into another to achieve some sort of “rate” metric.</p>
 </div>

 There are many types of normalization operations; we will discuss a few examples below.

 ### Rate normalization
-To perform a rate normalization is **to divide one variable into another**, often to report something in terms of a rate.
+To perform a rate normalization is **to divide one variable into another**, often to report a change in one variable relative to another (e.g., a rate or a derivative).

-  - Two cars can have the same range (how many miles they can travel on one tank of gas) but different rates of fuel efficiency (miles traveled per gallon);
+  - Two vehicles may have the same range (how many miles they can travel on one tank of gas) but different rates of fuel efficiency (miles traveled per gallon);
   - Two countries can have the same GDI (*gross domestic income*; the sum of all  wages earned) but widely different rates of "per capita" income (GDI/total population).
+  - A person's **Body Mass Index** (BMI, kg/m^2^) is their mass (in kg) normalized by the square of their height (m^2^).

 ### Standardizing
-Standardization is a special case of transformation/normalization where each value in a set of observations (or vector) is subtracted by some level (often the central tendency) and divided by the spread.
+Standardization is a special case of transformation/normalization where each value in a set of observations (or vector) is subtracted by some constant (often the data's central tendency) and divided by the dispersion (often the standard deviation, IQR, or some other spread metric).
 When working with normally distributed data, the standardization of variable $x_i$ into $z_i$ is:

 $$z_{i} = \frac{x_{i}-\overline{x}}{\sigma_{x}}$$

-where the mean and standard deviation of $x$ are $\overline{x}$ and $\sigma_{x}$, respectively.
+where the mean of $x$ is denoted $\overline{x}$ and standard deviation of $x$ is $\sigma_{x}$.
 The *standardization* of a variable renders the mean to 0 and the standard deviation to 1.
 This type of normalization is useful when you wish to study relationships between multiple variables, each with different scale.
 Note that standardization doesn't have to use the mean and standard deviation as the centering and normalizing variables, but those two are common.

 ### Reducing Skewness
 Sometimes your data are *not normally distributed*, even though you want them to be.
 In that case you still have options.
 Some transformations, like the log, square root, or inverse, will make the spread of the data symmetric and approximately Gaussian.
 These transformations are commonly used to meet the needs (read: underlying assumptions) of many statistical models.
 We discuss model assumptions (and their evaluation) in the [modeling chapter](#model).